iksnae/actual-intelligence/book/en/chapter-01/03-how-modern-ai-tools-work.md

 Imagine a game where you start a sentence, and someone has to guess what word comes next:

-"The chef put the cake in the..."
+`The chef put the cake in the...`

-Most people would guess "oven" because that's the most probable word to follow in this context.
+Most people would guess `"oven"` because that's the most probable word to follow in this context.
 AI systems do something similar, but with a much more sophisticated understanding of language patterns and a much larger vocabulary of possible words to choose from.

 ![](images/probability-prediction.jpg)